How To Get The Most Out Of Your Candles

 The Fix:

-Choose candles made with natural waxes like soy or beeswax and phthalate-free, allergen-free fragrances or essential oils.
+Choose candles made with natural waxes like soy or beeswax, and with phthalate- and allergen-free fragrances or essential oils.

 ✨ At SaltLight Candles, we intentionally use clean-burning wax and thoughtfully sourced fragrance oils—because what fills your home should honor both your space and your well-being.